benanhalt/con.cor.dance/content/specify6-to-git.md

 After all of this, the Git repository ended up being about 350MB according to `du -h .git/objects/`.
-Because Git retains old references when using *filter-branch* and *rebase*, the size reduction is not immediately apparent even after `git gc`.
+Because Git retains old references when using *filter-branch* and *rebase*, the size reduction is not immediately apparent even after running *git gc*.
 The easiest way to get an accurate measurement is to make a new clone of the repository using `git clone file://path/to/cleaned/up/repository new-clone`.
 Only the objects actually reachable from *HEAD* will be brought over, but it is necessary to use the `file://` style URI.
 Cloning the directory directly will only create hard links.